Davide Rigo

 I am an Assistant Professor at Birmingham Business School (Department of Management), a Visiting Fellow at LSE (Department of Geography and Environment) and a Research Affiliate of the CESifo Network.

-I am an applied economist, interested in technological change, innovation and international economics with a focus on the role of firms.
+I am an applied economist working on technological change, innovation and international economics, with a focus on firms.

 Impact.
-My research has formed the basis for collaborations and advisory work with the UK government (Department for Business and Trade), as well as international organisations, including the Organisation for Economic Co-operation and Development (OECD), the World Bank Group and the United Nations Conference on Trade and Development (UNCTAD).
-I have also been asked to provide expert evidence to the UK House of Lords.
+My research has supported advisory work with the UK government (Department for Business and Trade) and international organisations, including the OECD, the World Bank Group and UNCTAD.
+I have also provided expert evidence to the UK House of Lords.

 Contact.
 To get in touch, please email me at d.rigo@bham.ac.uk